redhatpeter/AzureCosmosDBlabs/dotnet/labs/06-multi-document-transactions.md

 1. Select the `console.log` link in the **Result** pane to view the log data for your stored procedure execution.

-    > You can see that the procedural components of the stored procedure finished first and then the callback function was executed once the item was created.
-This can help you understand the asynchronous nature of JavaScript callbacks.
+    > The log output reveals the execution order:
+    > ```
+    > procedural-start → metadata-retrieved → async-doc-creation-started → procedural-end → callback-started
+    > ```
+    > Notice that all the **main procedural code executes first** (synchronously), then the **callback function executes after** the item is created (asynchronously).
+This demonstrates JavaScript's non-blocking execution model - the `createDocument()` operation doesn't block the main code flow.

 ### Create Stored Procedure with Callback Functions